 The Equal Employment Opportunity Commission (EEOC) provides a sample waiver and general release here.
 Please note that separation agreements should be reviewed with legal counsel before being provided to any employees.

-When an employer is laying off or terminating a group of employees, there are additional requirements that must be met for a waiver of ADEA claims to be valid.
+When an employer is laying off or separating a group of employees, there are additional requirements that must be met for a waiver of ADEA claims to be valid.
 Group layoffs may be “exit incentive programs,” which are voluntary, or “other employment termination programs,” which are involuntary.
 Under OWBPA, the requirements are the same for both types of programs.

 In addition to meeting the OWBPA requirements laid out above, the employer must provide all employees who are being laid off with written notice of the layoff, which must comply with several requirements.
-Employees must be given 45 days to consider the agreement, as opposed to the 21-day period for individual terminations, mentioned above.
+Employees must be given 45 days to consider the agreement, as opposed to the 21-day period for individual separations, mentioned above.

-The written notice must include the decisional unit (the class, unit, or group of employees from which the employer chose the employees who were selected for the program), the eligibility factors for the program, any applicable time limits, and the job titles and ages of individuals who are eligible or were selected and the ages of all individuals in the same job classification or organizational unit who are not eligible or who were not selected for termination.
+The written notice must include the decisional unit (the class, unit, or group of employees from which the employer chose the employees who were selected for the program), the eligibility factors for the program, any applicable time limits, and the job titles and ages of individuals who are eligible or were selected and the ages of all individuals in the same job classification or organizational unit who are not eligible or who were not selected for separation.
 The ages provided must be specific, not just an age range.

 Remember, no agreement between an employer and employee can limit an employee’s right to testify, assist, or participate in an investigation, hearing, or proceeding conducted by the EEOC under the ADEA.